janctr/Polaris/README.md

 This mashup uses AngularJS.
 Here are the [docs](https://help.qlik.com/en-US/sense-developer/May2024/Subsystems/Mashups/Content/Sense_Mashups/Howtos/mashups-use-angularjs-in-mashup.htm) that outline how to incorporate Angular in your Qlik Mashup.

+#### Application Structure

+`Polaris.html` is the entrypoint of the mashup.
+It is where Angular is defined and where all the file dependencies are linked.

+`Polaris.js` is where all the business logic is defined.
+It is where services, components, routing is defined.
+The Qlik API is leveraged heavily.

+##### Components

+-   `navigation.html` and `qlik-navigation-bar.html` are angular components are that are used in every page.

+##### Pages

+-   `home.ng.html`, `log-functions.ng.html`, `classes-of-supply.ng.html` are the pages defined in the main JS file.
+They all have corresponding controllers that are defined in `Polaris.js`.

-## Editing
+#### Editing

-Only I (Jan Eligio) have access to directly change this code in the Dev Hub.
+Only I (Jan Iverson Eligio) have access to directly change this code in the Dev Hub.
 But collabotors are free to fork this repository and make pull requests.
 If I were to leave, in order to grant access for another user to make changes to Polaris, the following steps have to be taken:

 -   I delete Polaris from the Dev Hub
 -   A person would be designated as the person that makes change to Polaris